Bask in Spanish Genius!!

-These are but a few out of the many famous Spanish sayings we Spanish-speakers use in our daily conversation to make it a bit spicier...and to sound wiser!
+Below are a few of the many famous Spanish sayings we Spanish-speakers use in our daily conversation to make it a bit spicier...and to sound wiser!

-As you´ll see, each of the following famous Spanish sayings is followed by its literal translation into English and its explanation.
+As you'll see, each of the famous Spanish sayings below is followed by its literal translation into English and its explanation.

 A buen entendedor, pocas palabras bastan